-The next Board of Trustees meeting will be held on Wednesday, March 8, 2017 at 7:00 P.M.
+The Board of Trustees Meeting on Wednesday, June 7, 2017 is canceled.
+The next meeting will be held on Wednesday, July 12, 2017.
 See the Multimedia Board of Trustees page for agendas, meeting minutes, audio, video and more.

 The governing body of the Village of Los Ranchos is composed of four trustees elected by the voters to four year staggered terms.
 Our current Board of Trustees is composed of Don Lopez, Mary Homan, Allen Lewis, and Pablo Rael.
 The Village Treasurer is Nancy Haines.
 All of our hard working board members are committed to making the Village a better place to live and work.